-When Harvey’s griffon landed on Homer’s side of the table, its wings blew the fog away to reveal an egg.
+Harvey’s griffon landed on Homer’s side of the table.
+Its wings blew the fog away to reveal an egg.
 The egg’s figurine was the size of a chicken’s egg, so the egg it represented must have been the size of a man’s head.

 The gnomes left the table to join hands.

 “The griffon should return to my side now,” said Harvey.
 “With the griffon’s guidance, my archers can pinpoint that egg with arrows.”

 “Your griffon isn’t coming back,” said Harvey’s personal gnome.
 He bowed before the queen.
 “Ma’am, officiating this quandary may require connecting to the core.”

 Gnomes removed the table to uncover the lava pit.
 Homer sat back before his fur caught fire.
 Septem Dicem, wearing dark goggles to protect his eyesight, stepped waist-deep into the lava.
 “The collective consciousness of gnomes at the core has provided a solution to our problem.”
 Just as quickly, the table was replaced to seal the lava underneath.
 A gnome brought a new brass card to the table and chiseled a fresh grid of holes.
 “We apologize for the wait.”

 Homer took the card.
 Another gnome made him a new figurine out of gnomish clay: a second griffon almost twice the size of the first.
 Homer grunted in approval.